 NOAA U-Boat Scanning

-2G Robotics enabled the scanning of the U-576 German submarine that sunk during the Battle of the North Atlantic
+2G Robotics Dynamic Laser Scanner produces high precision 3D models of the U-576, the German submarine that sunk during The Battle of the Atlantic

 In 2014, The Battle for the Atlantic, a previously unknown WWII battlefield was discovered off the coast of North Carolina.
 However, at a depth of 700 feet, the site was too deep for divers to explore.
 NOAA turned to a trusted collaborator, 2G Robotics, for an effective way to understand the newly identified battlefield.
 NOAA and 2G Robotics previously collaborated in early 2014 and again in spring of 2016 to document shipwrecks in the Thunder Bay National Marine Sanctuary.

 For this new project, 2G Robotics provided its most-advanced, longest range underwater laser scanner, the ULS-500 PRO, to dynamically capture true-scale 3D models of the site.
 Dynamic underwater laser scanning has quickly become the future of marine archaeology and research.
 2G Robotics’ underwater laser scanners have been used on all seven continents for a range of underwater inspections including the high profile Costa Concordia salvage operation and HMS Erebus exploration.

 “Dynamic Underwater Laser Scanning is quickly becoming the new standard for underwater archaeology and marine research.”

 The ULS-500 PRO was mounted to a Triton 1000/2 free-moving, battery-powered submarine along with Sonardyne’s acoustically aided inertial navigation system (AAINS), SPRINT, for positioning.
 The ULS-500 PRO was mounted perpendicular to the seabed, facing downwards in order to capture the port side, bow, and stern of the U-Boat in a single pass over a 65m baseline.